 On top of that, we run WHM & cPanel.
 WHM is really useful when having to manage all those accounts.
 Not many of our users ever access their cPanel account but the cPanel is a great interface if they need it.

 One other note, we highly recommend getting the ConfigServer team to run their one-time magic on any server.
-They will setup it up more securely and provide you with several tools that will keep your server secured and running well for years after.
+They will setup it up to be secure and provide you with several tools that will help manage and secure the server for years after.

 CDN & Firewall